-Be fiscally sustainable
+- ⊠Be fiscally sustainable

-$\boxtimes$ Provide essential and mandated service
+- $\boxtimes$ Provide essential and mandated service

-$\boxtimes$ Be community focused
+- $\boxtimes$ Be community focused

-Concurrence: Staff recommends proceeding with the proposed fee schedule.
+Staff Recommendation: Staff recommends proceeding with the proposed fee schedule.
 The fees would cover reasonable costs related to the oil and gas inspection program.
-Staff will evaluate the fees annually to ensure program costs are paid by the industry.
+Staff will evaluate the fees annually to ensure program costs are paid by the industry; the revenue projections assume a 4% annual increase in fees starting in 2027.